KineticTactic/KineticTactic/README.md

 ### Hi!
 I am KineticTactic

-## I am an 8th grader, and coding is one of my hobbies!
+## I am a 9th grader, and coding is one of my hobbies!

 ### Some of my current projects